silabs-MarkU/se-scripts/README.md

 3. Next call the script with your specific parameters.
 The call below will function properly on a new ZGM230 Thunderboard if all instructions were followed to this point
 4. You will see output as follows, but *Make sure to store the resulting keys!
 Your device cannot be updated in the future without them!*

+Below we use the `../images/` folder as the location where we placed our `bootloader_v1/_v2` and application binaries from steps above.

 ```
 ./main.sh junk_value_1 ../images/bootloader-storage-internal-single-512k_gsdk_4.1.2.hex ../images/bootloader-storage-internal-single-512k_gsdk4.1.2.hex ../images/zwave_soc_switch_on_off_gsdk_4.1.2.hex ../ring-00291341/test_user_config.json junk_value_2